Khalife/ker-nel-experiments/README.md

 3 - Graph mining for new score features and identification algorithm
 KER-NEL (Knowledge graph exploration and node ranking for named entity linking) uses the knowledge graph to extract semantic information for a given entity node.
-Then, capitalizes on filtering method to take as input a reduced set of entity candidates, it returns the most probable underlying entity to a given query.
+Then, capitalizing on a filtering method to take as input a reduced set of entity candidates, it returns the most probable underlying entity to a given query.
 We added an example of regression/classification training using these new entity features.